alanmitchell/bmon/docs/source/adding-buildings-and-sensors.rst

 .. image:: /_static/monnit_id.png

 An example of a Monnit Sensor ID is ``29938``.
-If the sensor is a 1-Wire temperature sensor attached to a :ref:`mini-monitor`, the ID is the 1-Wire ID for the sensor, such as ``28.7CED4B050000``.
+If the sensor is a 1-Wire temperature sensor attached to a `Mini-Monitor
+<http://mini-monitor-documentation.readthedocs.io/en/latest/>`_, the ID is the 1-Wire
+ID for the sensor, such as ``28.7CED4B050000``.
 If this "sensor" is actually a calculated field or a value retrieved from an Internet weather service, you must create an ID that is not in use by any other